Modeling and Analysis of Land-to-Ship Maritime Wireless Channels at 5.8 GHz: Measurement Campaign

 The empirical CIR of the land-to-ship channel at 5.8 GHz was obtained by correlating the received IQ demodulated signal $y(t)$ with the transmitted ZC sequence $x(t)$.
 Since the autocorrelation of the ZC sequence can well approximate the delta function, the extracted CIR $\hat{h}(t, \tau)$ is given by (neglecting the noise temporarily for ease of exposition)

 where $\otimes$ and $*$ denote the correlation and convolution operations, respectively, $h(t, \tau)$ is the ground-truth CIR.
 The PDP is the squared-magnitude of the CIR, i.e., $|\hat{h}(t, \tau)|^2$.
-Examples of measured PDPs in the continuous-distance measurements are portrayed in Fig.~\ref{fig_PDP}. \footnote{It is noteworthy that the received power drops substantially around 4 km compared with its adjacent distances in Fig.~\ref{fig_PDP}, corresponding to the most dominant peak in path loss in Fig.~\ref{fig4}(b), which will be elaborated in the next section. }
+Examples of measured PDPs in the continuous-distance measurements are portrayed in Fig.~\ref{fig_PDP}. \footnote{It is noteworthy that the received power drops substantially around 4 km compared with its adjacent distances in Fig.~\ref{fig_PDP}, corresponding to the most dominant peak in path loss in Fig.~\ref{fig4}(b), which is discussed in Section III. }

-Based on the measured data above, a comprehensive characterization of maritime channels requires an understanding of different fading mechanisms occurring across distinct temporal scales.
+A comprehensive characterization of maritime channels requires an understanding of different fading mechanisms occurring across distinct temporal scales.
 The instantaneous received power can be conceptually expressed as

 where $P_{\text{Rx}}$ represents the instantaneous received power in dBm, $P_{\text{Tx}}$ is the transmitted power in dBm, $\text{PL}$ stands for the distance-dependent large-scale path loss in dB, $X_{\text{SWIFT}}$ denotes the medium-scale fading in dB specifically induced by sea-wave fluctuations occurring on a temporal scale of seconds to tens of seconds, and $X_{\text{small-scale}}$ captures rapid short-term (millisecond-scale) variations in dB caused by multipath propagation.
 This formulation provides the framework for the comprehensive channel fading characterization in subsequent sections.